 2.1.1 Differential-mode and common-mode currents

 In general, PLT signal currents in two power line conductors are intended to be equal in magnitude and flow in the opposite directions to each other.
 This fundamental current mode is referred to as various technical terms in the transmission line theory, for example, differential-mode, symmetric-mode, balanced-mode, and transverse-mode.
-However, if the signal source, power lines, or load are not electrically balanced with respect to the ground and nearby objects or power line wires are geometrically unparallel, the currents in the line conductors have components flowing in the same direction.
+However, if the signal source, power lines, or load are not electrically balanced with respect to the ground and nearby objects or power line wires are geometrically unparallel, the HF currents in the line conductors have components flowing in the same direction.
 This in-phase current mode is called common-mode, asymmetric-mode, or longitudinal-mode.
 Thus, the PLT signal current in each conductor can be expressed as a vector sum of differential- and common-mode components, i.e. Id and Ic, as shown in Fig. 2-1 (a).
 These two mode currents propagate independently along the power lines if they are balanced.
 However they are coupled at unbalanced elements on the power line network.

 Since differential-mode PLT currents on two closely-aligned conductors flow in opposite directions, generated electromagnetic fields can be cancelled out, resulting in no significant field at positions distant from the power lines.
 In contrast, the common-mode PLT currents may form loop currents as depicted in Fig. 2-1 (a), producing electromagnetic fields, especially in the MF/HF ranges.
 At HF and much higher frequency ranges, they may radiate electromagnetic waves in a similar way to monopole antennas or folded dipole antennas.
 Thus, the common-mode currents are considered to be the primary radiation sources in the PLT system.

-Although, the international standard CISPR 22 ed.
-5.2 (2006) requires to limit only the common-mode currents running out of the mains port and telecommunication ports of an IT equipment to on or below 30 dBA under the specified load conditions (i.e., an artificial mains network (AMN), an asymmetric artificial network (AAN) or an impedance stabilization network (ISN)), the same or similar regulatory measures cannot be applied to the PLT case because the PLT modems feed the differential-mode signal into highly unbalanced power line network where the differential-mode and common-mode are strongly coupled.
-It should be noted that the common-mode currents flowing along the power-line network are the source of the radiated emission, not just the common-mode currents flowing at the outlet.
-Furthermore the common mode current measured with the AAN (or ISN) would greatly underestimate the converted common mode current and hence the radiated emission since it could be greatly decreased by the common mode impedance of the PLT modem while the common mode current generated at the actual power line network would not be affected by the common mode impedance of the PLT modem.
 Therefore it is very important to fully describe the physical generation mechanisms of the common-mode currents on the power line network.

+The international standard CISPR 22 ed.
+6.0 (2008) therefore requires to limit the differential-mode and common-mode currents flowing on the power lines by the limits for the terminal voltages of the mains port of an IT equipment under the specified load conditions (i.e., an artificial mains network (AMN), an asymmetric artificial network (AAN) or an impedance stabilization network (ISN)).

 2.1.2 Generation of the common-mode PLT current